Flexiana/framework/.github/PULL_REQUEST_TEMPLATE.md

 ### Completion Checklist

-- [ ] Add description of the changes made here to the changelop file
+- [ ] Add description of the changes made here to the changelog file
 - [ ] Update the documentation as necessary